Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Introduction

-Finding the smallest load perturbation which yields operational infeasibility, assuming a fixed generator commitment schedule, has a plethora of potential use cases.
+Finding the smallest load perturbation that yields operational infeasibility, assuming a binary-fixed generator commitment schedule, has a plethora of potential use cases.
 For example, it has applications in robust network operations, to ensure network operation isn't critically exposed to stochastic load and renewable fluctuations~\cite{robust_cr,adv_security}; in cybersecurity, to defend again stealthy MadIoT attacks~\cite{madiot}; and in ML performance verification, to ensure ML models don't push networks into regions with diminished feasibility margins~\cite{proxy_quality,rl_isone}.
 Inspired by other works~\cite{adv_security, adv_stochastic}, we formulate this as an ``adversarial attack" problem, where the smallest load perturbation which yields infeasible network constraints is considered an attack.
 Of course, renewable energy fluctuations are not literal attacks on a network, but they do challenge its reliability in an attack-like fashion.

-In this spirit,~\cite{adv_security} used an adversarial ML training framework to find AC-OPF solutions which are robust against security constraint ``attacks".
-Adversarial robustness was also employed in~\cite{adv_stochastic} to find AC-OPF solutions which were robust against stochastic load variations.
+There is vast literature on finding OPF solutions that are robust to various network perturbations and contingencies.
+The specific problem we focus on in this paper, however, is \textit{broader} than the problems posed by the robust power flow literature.
+Our problem solution is completely invariant to the dispatch of the power system -- we want to understand which perturbations generators can(not) feasibly respond to, rather than, ``is there a robust dispatch solution?" for a particular set of perturbations.
+To the authors' knowledge, this perspective of targeting the smallest perturbation to infeasibility in OPF problems is not represented in the literature.